 Current Exhibit

-The Gloria Cachion Gallery at the Southbury Public Library will exhibit the Farmington River Coordinating Committee’s Farmington River Quilt.
+The Online Gallery at the Southbury Public Library will showcase the art of Region 15 Students.

 Please visit us at www.southburylibrary.org to view this exhibit virtually and for any updated hours and information.
 Or you may call us at 203-262-0626.